equalsraf/neovim-qt/README.md

    metadata
 5. For Neovim functions that take the **Object** type we use **QVariant**, this seems to be the natural equivalent in Qt
-6. Neovim has recently started supporting event notifications, via vim\_subscribe(), you can connect to the Neovim::neovimEvent signal to catch them
+6. To catch Neovim Notifications  you can connect to the Neovim::neovimNotification signal

 ## Requirements